 Generally, we say, “Oh! he is such a mean and selfish person.”

-Ah..!
-Not entirely, you can either be mean or be selfish.
+You can either be mean OR selfish.
 You cannot be both together.

 A mean person has no concern or regards for others.
-He wants to exploit people so that he could get everything, by hook or by crook.
+He wants to exploit people to get everything, by hook or by crook.

 On the other hand, a selfish person puts himself first without exploiting or taking advantage of others.
 And at the same time, he also respects others’ right to be selfish.

-When you’re not sure if being selfish is OK, you feel uneasy putting yourself first.
-(You start to believe you’re doing something wrong).
+When you’re not sure if being selfish is okay, you feel uneasy putting yourself first.
+(You start believing that you’re doing something wrong).